MicrosoftDocs/VBA-Docs/api/Access.AllFunctions.md

 The **CurrentData** or **CodeData** object has an **AllFunctions** collection containing **AccessObject** objects that describe instances of all functions specified by the **CurrentData** or **CodeData** objects.
 For example, you can enumerate the **AllFunctions** collection in Visual Basic to set or return the values of properties of individual **AccessObject** objects in the collection.

-You can refer to an individual **AccessObject** object in the **AllFunctions** collection either by referring to the object by name, or by referring to its index within the collection.
+Refer to an individual **AccessObject** object in the **AllFunctions** collection either by referring to the object by name, or by referring to its index within the collection.
 If you want to refer to a specific object in the **AllFunctions** collection, it's better to refer to the function by name because a function's collection index may change.

 The **AllFunctions** collection is indexed beginning with zero.
 If you refer to a function by its index, the first function is AllFunctions(0), the second function is AllFunctions(1), and so on.